 Ultimately it takes longer to blend things in the Omni and it can’t make blends as smooth as the Blendtec or Vitamix.

-All three blenders come with a 7-year warranty.
-While both the Blendtec and Vitamix warranties cover everything that comes in the box, the Omni warranty is limited covering many components for only 1 year and there is no infomation available as to how warranty issues are handled - do they get sent back to China?
+All three blenders come with an advertised 7-year warranty.
+While both the Blendtec and Vitamix warranties cover everything that comes in the box, the Omni warranty is very limited covering many components for only 1 year and there is no information available as to how warranty issues are handled – do they get sent back to China?